Shortland Street cliffhangers: 2003

-As 2003 drew to a close the question on everyone's lips was 'Who killed Geoff Greenlaw?' and as Geoff's sister Delphi prepared to leave Ferndale for Sydney in the company of Dominic Warner, she was horrified to uncover new evidence suggesting Dom was the murderer.
+As Geoff's sister Delphi prepared to leave Ferndale for Sydney in the company of Dominic Warner, she was horrified to uncover new evidence suggesting Dom was Geoff Greenlaw's murderer.

 Chris Warner's world crumbled around him when his girlfriend Donna discovered he'd been unfaithful, and he was arrested on trumped up charges of sexual molestation, both thanks to Dominic.

 The on-again, off-again romance between Toni Thompson and Logan King was all on when Logan announced he'd left his wife for Toni.

-At the Christmas party, Vinnie kissed Jesse and Waverley fainted for the best possible reason - she was pregnant!
-And across town at a charity function, Anne and Tama were trapped when the building collapsed around them.
+At the Christmas party, Vinnie kissed Jesse.

 Called to the scene, ambo officer Nelson Copeland tried frantically to get Anne out before the building was completely destroyed.

 2004

 This year Shortland Street ran right up to Christmas and the year's final episode was a celebratory one-hour special that screened on Christmas Day.

 The centerpiece was Tama and Shannon's romantic beach wedding, attended by old favourites Victor, Donna and Mihi.
 Across town, the hospital social club was performing A Christmas Carol charity and back at the Emergency Department, Sarah and Andrew were coping with the demands of the festive season.

-The year ended with a combined wedding reception and A Christmas Carol wrap party at Coltrane, the romantic reunion of Barb and Sticky and the start of Sarah and Andrew's ill-fated relationship.
+The year ended with a combined wedding reception.

 2005

-The final episode of 2005 saw Craig, Sarah, Judy and Maia form a band to entertain their colleagues at the hospital Christmas party it was all to raise money for a good cause, and even though Sarah was dating Hamish and Craig was with Huia, their chemistry was clear as they sang the Dance Exponents hit 'Why Does Love Do This To Me?'
+The final episode of 2005 saw Craig, Sarah, Judy and Maia form a band to entertain their colleagues at the hospital Christmas party it was all to raise money for a good cause.

 Meanwhile, Tania Jeffries discovered that her boyfriend Mark Weston was a sex addict.
 During the Christmas party, Tania punched Mark and ended their relationship.